sammuelyee/docs/cartodb-editor.md

 You can perform the following administrative actions in the Options menu:

 - **Export**
-  Allows you to export your data as a .csv, .shp, .kml, .svg and .geojson
+  Allows you to export your data as a .CSV, .SHP, .KML, .SVG and .GEOJSON

 - **Georeference**
   Select this to begin georeferencing your data.
 You may also get an idea of how many of georeferencing credits you have used.
 Remember, you can always upgrade for more!